Caspian: I - I don't think I do, Sir. I am only a kid.

 - The Usurper: Miraz, younger brother to the rightful Telmarine king, Caspian IX (the title character is later crowned King Caspian X).

 - What Happened to the Mouse?: Miraz's wife and son are never mentioned after Caspian's escape in the book.
 This creates a bit of a plot hole if you consider that, by Telmarine reckoning anyway, the baby is Miraz's rightful son and heir, yet no one even on Miraz's side takes him into account in their plans.
-The film shows them going to live on the Pacific island on Earth with the other Telmarines.

 - When Trees Attack: The Telmarines have a superstitious fear of the woods even in their 'sleeping' state.
 When Aslan awakens the trees and sends them into battle, panic and rout follow.